TheSuperHackers/GeneralsProxyLauncher/Project/ReleaseUnpacked/ReadMe.txt

 -----------------------------------------------------------------------------------------------
 --- Install -----------------------------------------------------------------------------------

-1. Copy the "launcher" or "launcherShell" (*1) folder and all its contents into the game install directory, for example:
+1. Copy the "launcher" folder and all its contents into the game install directory, for example:
    > C:\Program Files (x86)\EA Games\Command & Conquer Generals Zero Hour